This photo is from 2019

 coast of South America.

-Balboa's achievement and popularity posed a threat to Pedro Arias "The Cruel" Dávila, the Spanish governor
+Balboa's achievement and popularity posed a threat to Pedro Arias, the Spanish governor

-notorious for his barbaric cruelty and lust for gold.
+of Darién, who was notorious for his barbaric cruelty and lust for gold.
+Arias

-I decided to name my sailboat "Balboa" rather than "Arias" or Dávila
+I decided to name my Flying Tern sloop "Balboa" rather than "Arias".

 At Christmas time, I always decorate Balboa with colorful lights around the sides and up the spars to the

-description.
-Once you tie a bow in a piece of ribbon, it ceases to be called a ribbon and is now called a bow.
+Once you tie a piece of ribbon, it ceases to be called a ribbon and is now called a bow.

-Boat people don't say "front of the boat" because they have a nautical term for it.
+And sailors don't say, "front of the boat" because they have a nautical term for it.
 The back end of a boat is

-"spell-check" program which thought I was repeating myself.
+computer's "spell-check" program claimed that I was repeating myself.